stringfromjava/Starcore/README.md

 # Development

-When developing the game, it is ***strongly*** advised that you play in debug mode, that way, multiple tools can be provided for you, such as built-in editors, tools to manipulate entities and planets, and much more!
+When developing the game, it is ***strongly*** advised that you play in debug mode; that way, multiple tools can be provided for you, such as built-in editors, tools to manipulate entities and planets, and much more!

-To access them, simply select the option for your platform (in the example shown it's windows) and make sure it has `/ Debug` at the end!
+To access them, simply select the option for your platform (in the example shown it's Windows) and make sure it has `/ Debug` at the end!

 ![example](docs/debug-example.png/)